Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Simplicity as a design system.

-The core design hypothesis: simplifying the native mobile sign-up flow would create a reference point for what the desktop experience should aspire to — leaner, clearer, faster to value.
+The core hypothesis: simplifying the native mobile sign-up flow would create a reference point for what the desktop experience should aspire to — leaner, clearer, faster to value.

 01